 OSU Energy Center

 OSU's 1920s era heat plant provided steam to most campus buildings until 2009 when the new OSU Energy Center went online, producing steam and electricity to efficiently heat and power OSU's main campus.
 This co-generating, or combined heat and power (CHP), technology greatly increases efficiencies by utilizing waste heat from the electrical generation process.
-This "waste" heat it utilized to heat campus buildings.
+This "waste" heat is utilized to heat campus buildings.
 Additionally, the close proximity of the electricity generating source to electrical loads on campus means transmission line losses are greatly reduced, improving overall efficiency of the electrical grid and postponing the electric utility company's need for increased capacity.

 Energy Center systems are configured for future use of renewable fuels, such as biodiesel and methane.
 CHP facilities are becoming more widely adopted because of high efficiency and enhanced reliability.
 This facility will reduce OSU's emissions of nitrogen oxides (NOX), carbon monoxide (CO), and greenhouse gases.